yellowmamba/pixyll/_posts/2016-05-27-implementing-ci-cd-on-gitlab.md

 As you can see, you have two runners configured, respectively for two projects, and they are both using shell as the executor.
 You might already noticed that under each runner, there's configuration for various executor options.
 And yes, docker is one of them!
 For more information of runner configuration, please have a look [over here](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/tree/master/docs/executors).

 ## Continuous Delivery
 At the end of the day, you want your code automatically shipped out to production.
 After all, that's the end goal of employing a CI system, i.e. to make sure new code is well-tested and then delivered without human intervention.
-You can achieve that by configure your project's CI configuration.
+You can achieve that by configuring your project's CI configuration.

 The configuration of Gitlab-ci is a bit similar to Travis.
 It's using yaml syntax.
 You will need to create a file named **.gitlab-ci.yml** under your project root.
 Take the blow snippet for example: